GuillemCosmiq/GraphLinkWiki/README.md

 GraphLink can be adcquired from the Unreal Engine Marketplace [link].
 The correct version will be automatically intalled.

-Check the [wiki](https://github.com/GuillemCosmiq/GraphLinkWiki/wiki) for a more in detail how to use.
+Help on how to use the plugin on the Wiki: [Getting Started](https://github.com/GuillemCosmiq/GraphLinkWiki/wiki).

 ## Gallery